Dirt 5: Development and release

 Dirt 5 was announced during the 2020 Xbox Games Showcase presentation.
-In addition to releasing on the PlayStation 4, Windows, and Xbox One platforms, it was available for the ninth generation of video game consoles PlayStation 5 and Xbox Series X. Xbox versions of the game support Microsoft's "Smart Delivery" program, which allows the player to purchase the Xbox One copy of the game and receive the Xbox Series X version.
+In addition to releasing on the PlayStation 4, Windows, and Xbox One platforms, it was available for the ninth generation of video game consoles PlayStation 5 and Xbox Series X/S. Xbox versions of the game support Microsoft's "Smart Delivery" program, which allows the player to purchase the Xbox One copy of the game and receive the Xbox Series X/S version.
 PlayStation 4 owners can also update to the PlayStation 5 version at no additional cost.
 The game was developed by Codemasters Cheshire, formerly known as Codemasters Evo, developers of Onrush.
 It is also powered by the evolved game engine of Onrush.
 Many of its staff worked on Driveclub and MotorStorm.

 Reception

-It was nominated for the category of Best Sports/Racing game at The Game Awards 2020.
+It was nominated for the category of Best Sports/Racing game at The Game Awards 2020, as well as "Racing Game of the Year" at the 24th Annual D.I.C.E.
+Awards.

 Praising the 120 Hz refresh rate, PlayStation Official Magazine – UK listed it as the 5th best game on the PS5.